Forest of the Hanged: Production

 Forest of the Hanged was produced by Studioul Cinematografic București.
-It entered production on March 29, 1963, and was finished on December 29, 1964.
+It entered production on 29 March 1963, and was finished on 29 December 1964.
 The Socialist Republic of Romania recently completed the construction of the Centru de Producție Cinematografică located in Buftea.
 These studios functioned and still function as the largest studios in Romania.
 They were extensively used in the production of Forest of the Hanged.
 The film was extensively filmed on location in several picturesque areas throughout Romania.
 In Brașov County, the locations filmed in were Purcăreni, Feldioara, Hoghiz, Araci, Prejmer, and Rotbav.
 In Cluj County, the locations filmed in were Bonțida and Turda.
 The movie also had scenes filmed in the capital, Bucharest.
 Bonțida, a village just north of Cluj-Napoca, features the Bánffy Castle; the castle was used in the filming of Forest of the Hanged.

 Reception

-The movie premiered on March 16th, 1965 in the Great Hall at Palace Hall (Sala Palatului).
+The movie premiered on 16 March 1965 in the Great Hall at Palace Hall (Sala Palatului).
 The release and reception of the movie temporarily removed Liviu Ciulei from ten years of surveillance from the Department of State Security (Securitate) and closed his case.

 The movie was seen by 5,448,270 in 1965 and highly praised.
 Internationally, Forest of the Hanged became the first Romanian film to achieve wide international recognition.
 For his creative and exceptional direction, Liviu Ciulei received the Best Director award at the 1965 Cannes Film Festival and was nominated for the Palme d'Or.
 The movie won the prize of excellence for the photographic quality of the image and the ingenuity of the camera movements in 1964 from the International Union of Technical Cinematograph Associations (UNIATEC) held in Milan, Italy.

 Domestically, at the National Film Festival held in Mamaia, Romania in 1965, the movie received many awards.
 It received the Grand Award of the White Pelican (Marele Premiu "Pelicanul Alb").
 Ovidiu Gologan, the cinematographer of the movie received the Award for Best Image (Premiul pentru imagine).
 Ana Széles, who played Ilona, received the Best Actress Award (Pemiul pentru interpretare feminină).
 Theodor Grigoriu, the film composer, received the Award for Best Music (Premiul pentru muzică).
 In 2008, the Romanian Film Critics Associations (Asociația Criticilor de Film) made a ranking of the 10 best Romanian films produced since 1912.
-Based off the responses of the forty film critics involved in this task, Forest of the Hanged was voted as the second best Romanian film ever produced.
+Based on the responses of the forty film critics involved in this task, Forest of the Hanged was voted as the second best Romanian film ever produced.

 Forest of the Hanged alongside the original novel by Liviu Rebreanu, have long been and continue to be foundational pieces for the school curricula in both Romania and Moldova.
 They are essential works of art that have been analyzed and referenced by countless professors, students, and individuals.
 The tragic experiences, spiritual elements, and emotions embodied by the characters in the Forest of the Hanged have been instrumental in developing and better understanding Romanian culture and identity.
 Additionally, they offer a deeper insight into the human experience as a whole.